Grants for Sacred Sites

 Robert W. Wilson Challenge Grant Program Announcement

-Our largest Wilson Challenge Grants to date are two $70,000 pledges to Rugged Cross Baptist Church in the Bedford-Stuyvesant section of Brooklyn, which helped support the replacement of a severely deteriorated roof over the belltower and sanctuary, and the Church of St. Jean Baptiste on Manhattan’s Upper East Side for assistance with a project to replace 24 limestone columns in the belltower cupolas.
+Our largest Wilson Challenge Grants were two $70,000 pledges to Rugged Cross Baptist Church in the Bedford-Stuyvesant section of Brooklyn, which helped support the replacement of a severely deteriorated roof over the belltower and sanctuary, and the Church of St. Jean Baptiste on Manhattan’s Upper East Side for assistance with a project to replace 24 limestone columns in the belltower cupolas.

 Our typical Sacred Sites Grant award is between $3,000 and $6,000, with last year’s grants averaging about $4,900.
 Our Consulting Grant Maximum is $7,500, and the average grant pledge lin 2013 was about $4,800.
 The same year, the average Wilson Challenge Grant was $30,000.

 Celebrating 25 Years of Preserving Sacred Sites

 The Conservancy’s award-winning Sacred Sites Program celebrated its 25th anniversary in 2011; it is the oldest and largest statewide grant program to help landmark religious properties.
 Since its founding in 1986, It has helped more than 720 houses of worship throughout New York State that have received more than $8.4 million in grants from the Sacred Sites Fund, supporting over $570 million in restoration and repair projects in the state.
 More than 200 New York City congregations have received $3.7 million of that grant total.
 Common Bond, our free journal of technical advice for religious properties, reaches 6,000 subscribers nationally.
 Regular workshops help congregations with everything from energy conservation to fundraising.

 Click here to take a look back at the last 25 years of the program.